jw2353/jw2353.github.io/index.md

 ## About Me

 I am a Ph.D. student at [Cornell University EAS Department][Cornell EAS website], advised by [Dr. Nicole Fernandez][Advisor's website].
-I graduated as a Geochemistry major from University of Science and Technology of China (USTC) in 2022.
+I graduated as a Geochemistry major from University of Science and Technology of China in 2022.

 [Cornell EAS website]: https://www.eas.cornell.edu/eas
 [Advisor's website]: https://www.nicolemfernandez.com/